-Nanoparticles applied to sustainable energy and biomedical applications
+Nanoparticles applied to sustainable energy, water remediation, and biomedical applications

-We are a material science and engineering research group with the main research focus on metal oxide and metal nanoparticle synthesis.
-We are more particularly interested by silver, cobalt, zinc oxide, hafnium dioxide, and hybrid nanomaterials.
-The main targeted applications are sustainable energy, biocidal coatings, water purification and nanomedicine.
+We are a material science and nano-engineering research group with the main research focus on metal oxide and metal nanoparticle synthesis.
+Our research group is more particularly interested by silver, cobalt, copper, copper nitride, zinc oxide, hafnium dioxide, and hybrid nanomaterials.
+The main targeted applications are sustainable energy, biocidal coatings, water purification, optoelectronics, photovoltaics, photocatalysis and biomedical application.